maraouf/OmniGrid/docs/guidelines/metrics_guide.md

 ```

 It still needs to be registered **before** the `StaticFiles` catch-all at the bottom of `main.py`,
 or it never gets reached.
-See `CLAUDE.md` "Conventions worth knowing" for both rules.

 ## Prometheus scrape config